richsmith/sexytopo/README.md

 Please get in touch if think you can help SexyTopo work with any other instruments.

 ## Why...
 SexyTopo?
 It was originally a placeholder name: a cave surveying app with a sexier interface.
-It now has name recognition so probably won't get around to changing it.
+It now has name recognition so I probably won't get around to changing it now unless Google starts cracking down on "interesting" app names.

 ## How do I save / create a survey?
 SexyTopo automatically creates an unsaved survey when you open it (or you select `File → New Survey` from the menu).
 If you save it (big save button or through the menu) then you have to create a folder for the survey to live in.
 Older versions of Android don't make this very easy.
 This is an Android-enforced change from older versions of SexyTopo.